 1. Choose your fat.
 To make a batch of about 20 fat bombs, start with 1 cup of room-temperature healthy fats such as coconut oil, coconut butter, coconut cream, nut butter, cream cheese, or grass-fed butter.
 Melt any solid fats gently in a double boiler.
 Combine different fats to vary the flavor and nutrients.

 2. Boost the flavor.
-Choose up to three of the following delicious picks, which deliver nutrients that help increase fat burn to speed results: 1 tsp. of cinnamon or ginger, 3 Tbsp. of unsweetened cocoa powder, 1 Tbsp. of citrus zest, 1⁄2 cup of fresh or frozen strawberries or raspberries, or 4 oz. of melted dark chocolate.
+Choose up to three of the following delicious picks, which deliver nutrients that help increase fat burn to speed results: one teaspoon of cinnamon or ginger, three tablespoons of unsweetened cocoa powder, one tablespoon of citrus zest, 1/2 cup of fresh or frozen strawberries or raspberries, or four ounces of melted dark chocolate.

 3. Make it sweet.
-To give treats more concentrated flavors and subtle sweetness, add up to 2 Tbsp. of a flavor extract (like vanilla, almond, lemon, or peppermint).
-Or for an extra sweet touch, add 1⁄4 tsp. (about 10 drops) of liquid stevia, or experiment with the same amount of flavored stevia.
+To give treats more concentrated flavors and subtle sweetness, add up to two tablespoons of a flavor extract (like vanilla, almond, lemon, or peppermint).
+Or for an extra sweet touch, add 1/4 teaspoon (about 10 drops) of liquid stevia, or experiment with the same amount of flavored stevia.

 5. Blend and chill.
 In a food processor, blend your chosen healthy fats, flavor boosters, and sweeteners until well-combined.
 Next, stir in your texture ingredients.
-Roll the mixture into golf-ball–sized rounds, or pour into minimuffin cups filling each cup with about 1 Tbsp. of mixture.
+Roll the mixture into golf-ball–sized rounds, or pour into mini muffin cups filling each cup with about one tablespoon of mixture.
 For even more texture, you can roll the balls in (or sprinkle cups with) your crunchy pick.
 For a little something different, some women like to press a single hazelnut, pecan or macadamia nut into the center of each fat bomb.
-Refrigerate treats for 4 hours (or freeze for 2 hours), until the mixture is solid.
+Refrigerate treats for four hours (or freeze for two hours), until the mixture is solid.
 Store the treats in a resealable container in the refrigerator for up to one week or in the freezer for up to one month.

-Mint Chocolate Bombs: In a bowl, whisk 1⁄2 cup melted coconut oil, 1⁄2 cup cocoa butter, 1⁄2 cup cocoa powder, and 1⁄2 tsp. peppermint extract.
+Mint Chocolate Bombs: In a bowl, whisk 1/2 cup melted coconut oil, 1/2 cup cocoa butter, 1/2 cup cocoa powder, and 1/2 teaspoon peppermint extract.
 Roll mixture into 20 balls.
 Freeze.

-Berry Cheesecake Bombs: In a food processor, blend 3⁄4 cup cream cheese, 1⁄4 cup cashew butter, 1⁄2 cup berries, and 1 Tbsp. vanilla extract.
+Berry Cheesecake Bombs: In a food processor, blend 3/4 cup cream cheese, 1/4 cup cashew butter, 1/2 cup berries, and one tablespoon vanilla extract.
 Roll into 20 balls.
 Coat with coconut.
 Freeze.

-Tart Lemon Bombs: In a food processor, blend 3 Tbsp. melted coconut oil, 3 oz. cream cheese, 2 Tbsp. butter, 1 oz. fresh lemon juice, and 2 tsp. lemon zest.
+Tart Lemon Bombs: In a food processor, blend three tablespoons melted coconut oil, three ounces cream cheese, two tablespoons butter, one ounce fresh lemon juice, and two teaspoons lemon zest.
 Roll mixture into about 20 balls.
 Freeze

-Chocolate-Orange-Walnut Bombs: In a food processor, blend 3⁄4 cup coconut butter, 1⁄4 cup melted coconut oil, 5 oz. melted dark chocolate, 1 Tbsp. orange zest, 1⁄3 cup walnuts, and 5 drops stevia.
+Chocolate-Orange-Walnut Bombs: In a food processor, blend 3/4 cup coconut butter, 1/4 cup melted coconut oil, five ounces melted dark chocolate, one tablespoon orange zest, 1/3 cup walnuts, and five drops stevia.
 Pour into 20 muffin cups.
 Freeze.